 Who else but Jerry Rubin would tell a large crowd of college kids that their failure to get thrown out of school was evidence of their failure to truly learn?

-Rubin was invited to speak at the UW by Michael Lerner, then a 27-year-old visiting UW philosophy professor and a former VCD comrade of Rubin’s at Berkeley.
-Lerner was then trying to organize a new antiwar group at the UW to fill the void left there by the nationwide implosion of Students for a Democratic Society (including the UW chapter) the previous summer; Lerner reportedly hoped that Rubin’s appearance in Seattle would be a sufficient catalyst for such a group.
+Rubin was invited to speak at the UW by Michael Lerner, then a 27-year-old visiting UW philosophy professor and a former VDC comrade of Rubin’s at Berkeley.
+Lerner was then trying to organize a new antiwar group at the UW to fill the void left there by the nationwide implosion of Students for a Democratic Society (including the UW chapter) the previous summer, and he reportedly hoped that Rubin’s appearance in Seattle would be a sufficient catalyst for such a group.

 For example, the flippant Jerry Rubin, on the proceedings in Chicago: “The court is like a classroom.
 We’re there to see if we’re bad or good.
 At the end of the trial we’ll get a grade.”